-An app for people that have a phobia or fear and want to overcome it.
+An app for people who have a phobia or fear and want to overcome it.

 Get the app: